ome/omero-guide-qupath/docs/qupath.rst

 - Download QuPath `v0.5.1 <https://github.com/qupath/qupath/releases/tag/v0.5.1>`_.
 - Download the `OMERO extension for QuPath <https://github.com/qupath/qupath-extension-omero-web/releases>`_ v0.4.0.
 - Install the OMERO extension as described in `qupath-omero-web-extension <https://github.com/qupath/qupath-extension-omero-web>`_.
-Do not use the link in that README for downloading the extension jar, use the artifact downloaded in previous step from `qupath-omero-web-extension <https://github.com/qupath/qupath-extension-omero-web/releases>`_.
+Do not use the link available in the README of that repostiroy for downloading the extension jar, use the artifact downloaded in the previous step from `qupath-omero-web-extension <https://github.com/qupath/qupath-extension-omero-web/releases>`_.
 - Note: the QuPath team is working on newer versions of the extensions under `qupath-omero-extension <https://github.com/qupath/qupath-extension-omero>`_ - these versions are currently under development and are meant only for testing.

 Step-by-step